nothinglabs/openmelt2/readme.md

 With the robot spinning - pull the control stick back.
 This will cause the robot to translate in the direction it thinks is backwards based on the current heading configuration.

-While moving backwards - move the control stick to the right or left.
-The LED will shimmer to indicate that the LED offset is being changed.
+Pull the stick to the left or right lower diagonal corners to adjust heading offset.
+The LED will shimmer to indicate that the offset is being changed.

 Now - try moving the robot forward again.
 Repeat this process until the robot moves forward and back in alignment with the LED beacon.
 This will likely take several attempts.